 It is therefore essential that companies operating these types of schemes are familiar with and fulfil their compliance obligations.
 HMRC has no obligation to issue reminders to a company about making its annual return(s).
 It is therefore important that the company is prepared to make the annual return(s) on time.
 The person responsible for making an annual return submission may find it helpful to set electronic calendar reminders in the period leading up to the deadline.

 The company needs to use HMRC’s ERS service to file annual return(s).
-The company will not be able to file an online annual return until the relevant scheme or arrangement has been registered with HMRC and the scheme or arrangement having been issued with a unique scheme reference number (see the Registration and self-certification of tax-advantaged share schemes guidance note).
+The company will not be able to file an online annual return until the relevant scheme or arrangement has been registered with HMRC and the scheme or arrangement having been issued with a unique scheme reference number.
+See the Registration and self-certification of tax-advantaged share schemes guidance note.

 HMRC strongly recommends that a company uses its templates as this will limit the margin for error and rejected filings as a result, but it is possible for a company to create its own template and HMRC has produced technical notes to support a company in this process.
-These are available for each tax-advantaged scheme and can be accessed by clicking the
+These are available for each tax-advantaged scheme and can be accessed by clicking the relevant scheme link below.
+Companies who wish to create their own templates should not underestimate the time, resource and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.